ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/AWS/Hands_on/06-AWS-AMI-Snapshot-EC2_Volumes/snapshots_AMI.md

 ```
 - Finally, choose Create Policy.

 - That's it, you're DLM policy is created.
-Check ıt from console.
+Check it from console.

 - Delete the policy.

+## Part 4 - Make AMI public.

+- First go to the AMI section  from left-hand menu and say students to not to do together.

+- Select the FirstAMINginx

+- Click on permission and Click on  "Make public"

+- After a while it will be public.
+Send the AMI ID from slack

+- Tell the student to check from Community AMI, and paste the "ID of AMI" to the search bar

+- Delete all AMIs and Snapshots.